Green H2 and circular bio-coal from biowaste for cost-competitive sustainable Steel

 Introduction

-The achievement of the Net-zero emissions target established by the European Commission is a huge challenge that could not be achieved without re-thinking the conventional route (materials and energy chains).
+The achievement of the Net-zero emissions target established by the European Commission is a huge challenge that cannot be achieved without re-thinking the conventional route (materials and energy chains).

 Project Overview